whoisterencelee/wordsharer.com/wordsharer-v2.md

     - removed when preview
     - option to remove when share/publish
   - are only made within edit mode
-  - [ ] create markdown sytnax // for edit notes //
+  - [ ] create markdown sytnax // explain // whenever the delete key is pressed, so that the edit note is at the spot where the delete occurs, listen to delete keypress with codemirror
 - [ ] ** comments **
   - [ ] use marktext method to create comment mark in preview mode
     - [ ] use widget (not gutter) to add comment bubble